 Germany's Merkel, Obama open three-day US summit

-German Chancellor Angela Merkel was in Washington Tuesday for a three-day summit with US President Barack Obama amid lingering differences over the dour world economy and Mideast policy.
+German Chancellor Angela Merkel arrived in Washington late Monday for a three-day summit with US President Barack Obama, amid lingering differences over the dour world economy and Mideast policy.

-Obama and Merkel kicked off the visit late Monday away from the confines of the White House, with a dinner in the upscale Georgetown section of Washington.
+Obama and Merkel kicked off their visit away from the confines of the White House, with a dinner in the upscale Georgetown section of Washington.

 "They spoke for two hours," a source with the German delegation told AFP.

 "It was a nice conversation, in a relaxed atmosphere," held in the popular "1789," a cozy corner restaurant featuring American haute cuisine.

 Among their talking points were the crises in North Afica and the Middle East, the euro crisis, the world economy and German and American affairs, according to officials from the German delegation.